Today's Wordle hints and answer — solution #1,040, Wednesday, April 24

 There's just one puzzle a day, and everyone completes the same one.
 It resets at midnight each day.
 You'll find more information about the game in our What is Wordle? article.

-If you've solved Wordle and need help with other games from the New York Times, we suggest you check out our guide on how to play NYT Connections which will give you an overview of how the game works.
+If you've solved Wordle and need help with other games from the New York Times, we suggest you check out our guide on today's NYT Strands answer, which will give you an overview of how the game works and how to solve the puzzle.

 Wordle Alternatives